Bohirjon1996/Cisco-DevNet-Sandbox/README.md

 *Search Devbox and Reversed

-after that its will generate a VPN for connecting to putty and procedure to putty at left after connecting to putty type text below
+after that its will generate a VPN for connecting to putty and procedure to putty at left after connecting to putty type the text below

 wget https://raw.githubusercontent.com/mrX04/Cisco-DevNet-Sandbox/master/DevBox-Windows2012.sh &> /dev/null